 - Game Theory and Multi-Agent Interaction – Reinforcement learning and games have a long and mutually beneficial common history.
 The best example is alpha go or chess.

 There are a lot of other industries and areas where this set of learning is in use and changing the game like Computer Networking, Inventory Management, Vehicle Navigation and many many more.

 All credits if any remains on the original contributor only.
 We have covered reinforcement machine learning in this post, where we reward and punish algorithms for predictions and controls.
 Data used here is either very less or waiting for the data.
 Last posts on Supervised Machine Learning and Unsupervised Machine Learning got some decent feedback.
 Our next post will talk about Reinforcement Learning — Markov Decision Processes

 Books & Other Material Referred

 - Open Internet & AILabPage (group of self-taught engineers) members hands-on lab work.

 Do you have any questions about Deep Learning or Machine Learning?
 Leave a comment or ask your question via email.
 Will try my best to answer it.

 Conclusion – Reinforcement Learning addresses the problem of learning control strategies for autonomous agents with least or no data.
 RL algorithms are powerful in machine learning as collecting and labelling a large set of sample patterns cost more than data itself.
-Learning chess game can be a tedious task under supervised learning but RL works swiftly for same task.
-Trial-and-error method as it attempts its task, with the goal of maximizing long-term reward can show better results here.
+Learning chess game can be a tedious task under supervised learning but RL works swiftly for the same task.
+The trial-and-error method as it attempts its task, with the goal of maximizing long-term reward can show better results here.

 ============================ About the Author =======================